 Competitive applicants usually have Graduate Record Examination (GRE) scores above the 65th percentile.
 Application review is holistic, however, and the complete record of accomplishments will be considered.

-All applicants are required to submit official GRE scores with the exception of applicants holding a doctoral degree from an accredited U.S. institution, who are exempted from the GRE requirement.
+All applicants are required to submit official GRE scores with the exception of applicants holding a Doctor of Medicine (MD), Doctor of Veterinary Medicine (DVM), Doctor of Osteopathic Medicine (DO) or Doctor of Philosophy (PhD) from an accredited U.S. institution, who are exempted from the GRE requirement.

 International Students and Permanent Residents Only*.
 Test of English as a Foreign Language (TOEFLibt) scores of 92 (or 580 paper or 237 computer) or above.
 The test must be taken within two years of the date that the applicant will begin the program.